wpd6132452.png

 Jackson Bros, Leeds & Armley set of brass instruments.
 The pen has a bone handle and is of the type patented by J Parkes & Co.
 The compass and dividers also seem to be based on a Parkes patent design.
 They would have been intended for student use.
 The form of extension bar for the compass is unusual.

-Winter & Son, 21 Grey Street, Newcastle upon Tyne set dating from Ca. 1900.
+T B Winter & Son, 21 Grey Street, Newcastle upon Tyne set dating from Ca. 1900.
 The small size electrum instruments are housed in a Morocco covered pocket case lined with blue silk and blue velvet.
 Under the flap inside the lid are an ivory rule and a 5” ivory protractor, which are shown below.
+The 1881 census lists a Thomas Burgess Winter, optician, aged 50, living in Jesmond, Northumberland.

 Traditional sets as I have defined them are those designs that developed in the mid nineteenth century and continued to be made for the next 100 years or more until gradually superseded by later patterns.
 They were generally hand made or at least hand finished, quite heavy, and mostly designed to last a lifetime or more.